 Just like a morning espresso can make the brain feel sharper, topically applied caffeine can also make the eyes appear brighter thanks to its ability to stimulate and tauten skin.
 That's why you'll often find caffeine in eye cream formulas like this one by Radical Skincare.
 It'll hydrate, protect and strengthen the weak under-eye skin.

 Hello Jo has also used coffee in its gel eye patches.
 These slimy little things come doused in a serum made with active caffeine to deflate puffiness and stimulate blood flow and cell renewal, as well as acmella oleracea, also known as the toothache plant—the extract has the ability to gently tighten the skin around the eyes.

 Our old faithful coffee scrub is brilliant at getting rid of that ashy layer of dead skin, but studies also suggest it offers light relief from psoriasis.
-Caffeine has the ability to hinder the activity of a certain enzyme that triggers the biological reactions leading to the skin condition, and the study, commissioned by Frank Body, showed topical application of coffee has an outcome from early stage psoriasis.
+Caffeine has the ability to hinder the activity of a certain enzyme that triggers the biological reactions leading to the skin condition, and the study, commissioned by Frank Body, showed the topical application of coffee has an outcome from early-stage psoriasis.

 Next up: How many of these routine-revolutionizing beauty products have you tried?